KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/reference.md

 If your CI is not supported, you may generate a build ID with `KNAPSACK_PRO_CI_NODE_BUILD_ID=$(openssl rand - base64 32)` and make it available to all parallel nodes.

+## `KNAPSACK_PRO_CI_NODE_INDEX`

+Index of current CI node (first should be 0, second should be 1, etc.).

+Default: Knapsack Pro will take it from the CI environment (see [supported CIs](https://github.com/KnapsackPro/knapsack_pro-ruby/tree/master/lib/knapsack_pro/config/ci))

+If your CI is not supported, you need to set it manually.

 ## `KNAPSACK_PRO_CI_NODE_RETRY_COUNT`

 Retry count of the current CI node in case of a single node/job retry.